Lorna Doone (1934 film): Critical reception

-In a contributor to The New York Times commented that it is "has scored no more of a success on its London showing than did The Dictator.
+A contributor to The New York Times commented that it is "has scored no more of a success on its London showing than did The Dictator.
 Cynics say that the choice of subject and scenario is not all the battle, and that until British producers realize that in the making of pictures the chief essential is not to be dull, Elstree will trail a long, long way behind Hollywood in the best selling markets of the word".
 The Radio Times noted "Margaret Lockwood, in her screen debut, is a ravishing beauty.
 The story still holds water, even if the acting and the techniques of 1934 may leak a bit".